IBM/BluePic/README.md

 1. Go to the BluePic-iOS directory and open the BluePic workspace with Xcode using `open BluePic.xcworkspace`.

-1. We will need to update the bundle identifier in the Xcode project.
+1. You will need to update the bundle identifier in the Xcode project.
 To do this, make sure the project navigator folder icon is selected in the top left of Xcode; then select the BluePic project at the top of the file structure and then select the BluePic target.
 Under the identity section, you should see a text field for the bundle identifier.
 Update this field with a bundle identifier of your choosing. (ie. com.bluepic)

 1. To create an application instance on Facebook's Developer website, first go to [Facebook's Quick Start for iOS](https://developers.facebook.com/quickstarts/?platform=ios) page.
 Type 	`BluePic` as the name of your new Facebook app and click the `Create New Facebook App ID` button.
 Choose any Category for the application, and click the `Create App ID` button.